cronberry/webpush-javascript/README.md

 See index.html file in repositiory .

-Also add two files in your root of your project
+Also add two files in your root directory of your project

 First :- add manifest.json file get that file from repositiory